-Torres del Paine–bound buses include Buses Fernandez, Buses Gomez, Buses JBA and Turismo Zaahj.
+Torres del Paine–bound buses include Buses Fernández, Buses Gomez, Buses JBA and Turismo Zaahj.
 Buses leave for Torres del Paine two to three times daily at around 7am, 8am and 2:30pm.
 If you are headed to Mountain Lodge Paine Grande in the low season, take the morning bus to meet the catamaran.
 Tickets may also be used for transfers within the park, so save your stub.
 Schedules change, so double-check them before heading out.

-Companies and destinations include the following:
+Destinations include the following: